 Additional required readings will be posted under each module on Carmen

 Supplemental materials

 Access to the New York Times or other major U.S. newspaper with comprehensive world news.

-For NYT I can recommend a digital subscription that you can get through this link (note that subscription is not required for the course): www.nytimes.com/collegerate.
+For NYT I can recommend a digital subscription that you can get through this link: www.nytimes.com/collegerate.